UnhappyTerror/Fil.github.io/doc/index.md

 # What are the challenges we face currently with the arctic satellite imageries?
 (Kick off question statement)

-Four Novelty Moves approach for abstart
+Four Novelty Moves approach for abstrat

-# Introduction on Super Resolution technologuy
+# Introduction on Super Resolution technology
 Blurb